AShiningRay/SwanKernel-LGV20/README.md

 3. CPU governors tuned for better battery life and thermal stability without impacting performance all that much.
 4. Almost no unnecessary debug flags on the kernel, minimizing its size and overhead.
 After it gets stable, this will only get better.
 5. Westwood TCP Congestion Algorithm set as default in order to have better network performance and consistency.
 6. AutoSMP CPU Hotplug to shutdown the big cores when their stronger performance isn't needed, slightly improving battery life on light loads and idle.
+Off by default.

 As for the `UVExtreme` variant, it has the following features as well:

 1. Stronger Undervolts (i'm talking about borderline unstable undervolts here).
-2. CPU Voltage Control if you need to setup a custom undervolt to keep it more stable and has no need to compile the kernel from source just to change the values... and that's assuming your phone even boots with this variant of the kernel.
+2. CPU Voltage Control if you need to setup a custom undervolt to keep it more stable and have no need to compile the kernel from source just to change the values... and that's assuming your phone even boots with this variant of the kernel.
+3. Disabled Battery BCL, eliminating power throttling caused by the battery, just be careful when running demanding tasks while having almost no battery left.

 ### Great, but can i compile it from source if i need to?